- Technical Support

 - Custom Services

-A significant advantage of using Alexa Fluor® 647 over lower wavelength-emitting dyes is the low autofluorescence of biological specimens in this region of the spectrum.
+Alexa Fluor® 647 - conjugated antibodies absorb light maximally around 651 nm and fluoresce maximally around 667 nm.
+They are brighter than Cy™5 in aqueous mounting media.
+Alexa Fluor® 647 conjugates are the best choice of far-red emitting dyes for multiple labeling detection with a confocal microscope, and are also widely used in flow cytometry.
+A significant advantage of long wavelength dyes such as Alexa Fluor 647 is the low autofluorescence of biological specimens in this region of the spectrum.
 However, because of its peak emission at 667 nm, Alexa Fluor® 647 cannot be seen well by eye, and it cannot be excited optimally with a mercury lamp.
-Therefore, Alexa Fluor® 647 is not recommended for use with conventional epifluorescent microscopes.
-It is most commonly visualized with a confocal microscope equipped with an appropriate laser for excitation and a far-red detector.
-Alexa Fluor® 647 conjugates are less expensive alternatives to allophycocyanin conjugates for flow cytometry.
+Therefore, Alexa Fluor® 647 is most commonly visualized with a confocal microscope equipped with an appropriate laser for excitation and a far-red detector.

 |Alexa Fluor® 647||651||667|

-Alexa Fluor® fluorescent dyes are a trademark of Life Technologies Corp.
+Alexa Fluor® fluorescent dyes is a trademark of Life Technologies Corp.